koyo-nic/grass-course-veroa/exercises/01_getting_familiar/PITCHME.md

 >
 > - Display `elevation` map
 > - Change to 3D view in the Map Display window
-> - Explore the options
+> - Explore the options available in the new 3D tab

 <br>
 <img src="assets/img/3d_view.png" width="40%">